Budibase/website/content/approval-apps/templates/Invoice Approval Software/index.md

 ## What is invoice approval software?

 Invoice approval software allows your supplier and vendors to submit invoices.
 These can then be viewed, managed, and paid by your team, within one tool.
-In other words, this is a closed platform for submitting, managing, and processing supplier payments.
+In other words, this is a closed platform for submitting, managing, and processing supplier payments and purchase orders according to defined business rules.

 This replaces manual invoice submission and management.
 For example, without a dedicated tool, suppliers generally have to send invoices to their account managers.
 This leads to poor oversight, miscommunications, and disorganization.

 In extreme cases, invoices might go unpaid, leading to poor vendor relationships.

+Our free invoice approval software offers a user-friendly alternative to manually processing submissions.

 ### Why do businesses use digital approval tools?

 Dedicated approval workflow tools are a much smarter way to manage invoices.
 Digitizing your approval workflows is a simple and effective way to reduce admin costs and streamline internal processes.

-Invoice approval software also leads to improved supplier experiences.
+Invoice approval workflow software also leads to improved supplier experiences.

 Rather than manually sending invoices to your account owners, vendors can simply upload new invoices directly to a centralized platform.
 They can then view, edit, and query the status of each invoice, without the need for excessive calls and emails.